 Ortiz says the date is "set in stone in my own mind," and you have to admit he has some good reasons.
 The surgeries have piled up lately, his neck is an almost constant concern, and there's the very real chance that he might stick around too long and do something to himself that cannot be undone.
 As he explained, he'd like to be able to play catch with his boys somewhere down the line, rather than grinding every last ounce of usefulness out of his body in pursuit of a paycheck he doesn't really need at this point.

 He doesn't expect retirement to come easy, he said, "but I don't want to disrespect the sport.
 I don't want to stay over my welcome.
 I want to make sure I walk away healthy.
 It's a family decision for me."

-He even has an idea of how he'd like to go out between now and May 30 of next year, regardless of how Saturday night's fight against Antonio Rogerio Nogueira
+He even has an idea of how he'd like to go out between now and May 30 of next year, regardless of how Saturday night's fight against Antonio Rogerio Nogueira turns out.

 "My last fight I would love to be against Forrest [Griffin]," he said.
 "I think I deserve that.
 I beat him the first time.
 The second time we fought, I beat him and they gave it to him.
 Let's do three of a kind."

 What, you thought just because he was leaving, he was going to stop being "The Huntington Beach Bad Boy"?
 He might have the self-awareness to see for himself when the ride is over, but that doesn't mean he's going to start acting like the sport's elder statesman just yet.